avocado-linux/docs/src/content/docs/guides/jetson-orin-nano.md

 ## ⚙️ Provisioning

-We are actively working on a provisioning guide for the Jetson Orin Nano.
+We are actively working on a provisioning guide for the Jetson Orin Nano Developer Kit.

 ## 🧰 Hardware-in-the-Loop (HIL)

-We are actively working on Hardware-in-the-Loop (HIL) development for the Jetson Orin Nano.
+We are actively working on Hardware-in-the-Loop (HIL) development for the Jetson Orin Nano Developer Kit.

 ## 🤖 Deploying ML Inference with Triton

 With Avocado OS, you can deploy NVIDIA’s Triton Inference Server in just six commands—no cross-compiling or reflashing required.

 Why it matters:
-- Model updates apply *live*, without device reboots
+- Model updates apply *live*, without device reboots or service restarts
 - Works seamlessly with Avocado’s OTA update infrastructure
 - Supports Hardware-in-the-Loop (HIL) testing workflows